BUYING AT AUCTION IS EASY

 property will usually sell prior to an auction if a satisfactory offer is presented.
 Register your

-interest now should you wish to be informed if an offer is to be presented on the property.
+interest early should you wish to be informed if an offer is to be presented on the property.

 Inspect the property as often as you like